China opposes North Korea’s nuclear program, and also opposes changing the status quo of the Korean Peninsula through military force.

 China opposes North Korea’s nuclear program, and also opposes changing the status quo of the Korean Peninsula through military force.
 China should work closely with the US and all related parties in order to inspire Pyongyang to cease its nuclear activities.
 China should also stick to its bottom line to the end, no matter the expense.
 Right now more than ever, China has the power to remain steadfast with its own agenda without having to bend its knees to foreign pressure, and this is the underlying stance supported by millions of Chinese people.

-Posted by Jim W. Dean, Managing Editor on April 22, 2017, With 1297 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on April 22, 2017, With 1322 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.